IsacJr/RecipeProject/README.md

 # App Recipe

-This project is about a Recipe List.
+This project is about a basic Recipe List web app layout.
 [Demo](https://recipe-project-pi.vercel.app)

 ## Getting Started